Course Grade Appeals

-The Course Grade Appeal applies when a Western Michigan University student wants to appeal a final grade that has been recorded by the registrar on the student’s academic record.
-This process is facilitated by the Office of the Ombuds, and students should call (269) 387-0718 to meet with the Ombuds to begin the process.
-Specific criteria must be met prior to engaging in the Grade Appeal process, and one of the following bases for appeal must be proven:
+The Course Grade Appeal applies when a Western Michigan University student wants to appeal a final grade that has been recorded by the Registrar on the student’s academic record.
+This process is facilitated by the Office of the University Ombuds - students should call (269) 387-0718 or email ombds@wmich.edu to consult with the Ombuds to begin the process.
+Specific criteria must exist to engage in the Course Grade Appeal process.
+One of the following must be demonstrated:

 1. Grades were calculated in a manner inconsistent with University policy, the syllabus, or changes to the syllabus.